 This compatibility requirement shall not prohibit artistic expression, ability to landscape, commercial viability, creativity, or individuality.

-h) Residential Use - Residential dwelling units shall be restricted to the second story/floor or higher of any building and shall only be approved and permitted via Planned Unit Development.
+h) Residentia– Use - Residential dwelling units shall be restricted to the second story/floor or higher of any building and shall only be approved and permitted via Planned Unit Development.

-i)Fire Protection- Any building using engineered lumber shall have the appropriate placard as deemed necessary by ISO standards.
+i) h)Fire Protection- Any building using engineered lumber shall have the appropriate placard as deemed necessary by ISO standards.
 This placard shall be placed at the primary ingress/egress of the main floor of said building.

-j) Additional Possible Conditions - The following site standards also may be required as a condition of Development Review Board approval
+j) i)Additional Possible Condi–ions - The following site standards also may be required as a condition of Development Review Board approval

 Greater setback or screening requirements along the perimeter of the property